dataTimeSpace/toolbox-ios/README.md

    This project was last updated with Vuforia SDK version: `9.6.4`

- - Paste the Vuforia.framework file from the `build` directory of the download into the top level of the `vuforia-spatial-toolbox-ios` directory.
+ - Paste the Vuforia.framework file from the `build` directory of the download into the top level of the `toolbox-ios` directory.
- - If the latest Vuforia SDK version has been updated beyond this documentation and you have trouble compiling the app, please consult the [forum](https://forum.spatialtoolbox.vuforia.com).
+ - If the latest Vuforia SDK version has been updated beyond this documentation and you have trouble compiling the app, please file an issue.

 7. Get a Vuforia Engine license key from http://developer.vuforia.com by logging in and navigating to `Develop > License Manager > Get Development Key`.
 The name of your key doesn't matter.